Textualize/textual/docs/guide/widgets.md

 strip = Strip(segments)
 ```

-The first and third strip omit a style, which results in the widgets default style being used.
+The first and third Segment omit a style, which results in the widgets default style being used.
 The second segment has a style object which applies bold to the text "World".
-If this were part of a Strip it would produce the text: <code>Hello, **World**!</code>
+If this were part of a widget it would produce the text: <code>Hello, **World**!</code>

 The `Strip` constructor has an optional second parameter, which should be the *cell length* of the strip.
-In the code above, the length of the strip is 13, so we could have constructed it like this:
+The strip above has a length of 13, so we could have constructed it like this:

 ```python
 strip = Strip(segments, 13)
 ```

 Note that the cell length parameter is _not_ the total number of characters in the string.
 It is the number of terminal "cells".
 Some characters (such as Asian language characters and certain emoji) take up the space of two Western alphabet characters.
-If you don't know in advance the number of cells your segments will occupy, it is best to leave the length parameter blank.
+If you don't know in advance the number of cells your segments will occupy, it is best to leave the length parameter blank so that Textual calculates it automatically.

 ### Component classes